jbaur1/pyflowgo-evolving-vesicularity/README.md

 **If you use PyFLOWGO please cite the following reference **:

 "Baur J., Birnbaum J., Lev E., Halverson B., ...
 Whittington A., (2023).
 Evolution and Dynamics of the Kīlauea lower East Rift Zone Fissure 8 Lava Flow.
-Bull. of Volcanology. (in prep - can find publication online once accepted)
+Bull. of Volcanology." (in prep - can find publication online once accepted)

 "Chevrel M.O., Labroquère J., Harris A. and Rowland S. (2018).
 PyFLOWGO: an open-source platform for simulation of channelized lava thermo-rheological properties.
 Computers and Geosciences Vol. 111. p.167–180. https://doi.org/10.1016/j.cageo.2017.11.009"